Sync Salesforce objects to MoEngage

 Note-

-If you are setting is up for the first time, the system will ask you to deploy the trigger on Salesforce.
+If you are setting up a sync of your Salesforce Object for the first time, the system will ask you to deploy the trigger on Salesforce.
 Click Deploy to continue.

 Screenshot 2024-09-25 at 4.15.58 PM.png